rou-cru/Microservice-HelloWorld/README.md

   docker compose up --build

-After complete the process the app can be used
+After complete the build process, go to __http://localhost/__ in a Web Browser, you should see something similar to "Name:2fdd6fde14cd" in the middle of the website.